Piratux/menu-service/README.md

 # menu-service
-A simple web service that implements CRUD operations on dish menu database.
+A simple Python+MySql web service that implements CRUD operations on dish menu database.

 ## How to run it yourself
 ```bash